pivotal-cf/docs-book-ipsec/README.md

-#  Add-Ons for PCF Documentation Book
+#  IPsec Documentation Book

-This project can create and publish the documentation for Add-Ons for PCF as a web application.
+This project can create and publish the documentation for IPsec as a web application.

-**Note:** For specific information about IPsec book and branches, see the [IPsec content repo readme](https://github.com/pivotal-cf/docs-addon-ipsec/blob/master/README.md).
+The content repo associated with this book is [https://github.com/pivotal-cf/docs-addon-ipsec/](https://github.com/pivotal-cf/docs-addon-ipsec/).

 In this topic: